17 Best Customer Support Platform Portals in 2025

 Pricing

-Get started with Freshdesk for $15/month per user (billed monthly) and get a shared inbox for streamlined messages and emails and a customizable ticketing system.
+Get started with Freshdesk for $15/month per user (billed monthly) and get a shared inbox for streamlined messages and emails, and a customizable ticketing system.
 Plans for IT teams start at $29/month per user (billed monthly) and let you build out a knowledge base, have a plan for incident management, and more.

 The Bottom Line